damyvegaleiva/watchflix/README.md

 ## Usage

 The website is fully working.
-You can search just for movies/tv shows or you can also search for both.
+It requires an account to be able to login into the app.
+You can create an account under the REGISTER section.
+Once logged in you can search just for movies/tv shows or you can also search for both.

 ## Bugs Reports:

-In case of running into any kind of bugs or see anything that could potentially be improved don´t hesitate to reach out with your feeback to damythecoder@gmail.com
+In case of running into any kind of bugs or see anything that could potentially be improved don´t hesitate to reach out with your feedback to damythecoder@gmail.com